All Episodes

 What we did was point out how the Democrats exploit people like this.

-Um because the don't forget the whole argument about the S chip program was that Democrats wanted to expand.
+There was some accurate reporting of the finances of the family involved because don't forget the whole argument about the S-CHIP program was that Democrats wanted to expand.

 Now, folks, this is key.

-So they got hold of the information that this kid and his sister were in a car crash, and they wrote a script for the kid to use answering President Bush's uh Saturday radio address not long ago.
+So they got hold of the information that this kid and his sister were in a car crash, and they wrote a script for the kid to use answering President Bush's Saturday radio address not long ago.

 Well, dirty little secret, the current structure of the program is what got this family the health care coverage it needed.